 Introducing PlaylistSupply’s Follower History Chart Feature

 PlaylistSupply has just released a feature that is already changing the way artists pitch to Spotify playlists with Follower History Charts that allow users to track a playlist’s follower growth over time.
 With this new feature, you can see the complete history of any Spotify playlist, including its day-to-day follower count changes, all displayed in an easy-to-read chart.
+Also PlaylistSupply expands its reach beyond Spotify.
+With the launch of its YouTube Playlist Search feature, artists and managers can discover YouTube playlist curators in real-time, access full playlist and channel stats, and obtain verified contact information all without leaving the same dashboard.
+This cross-platform support lets you vet and target playlists across both Spotify and YouTube, elevating your playlist strategy into a more holistic stream-discovery ecosystem.

 This new functionality is designed to help users spot trends and identify sudden spikes or unusual changes in playlist followers, which are often indicators of inorganic growth.